 The Merino Kids Baby Sleep Bag

-- All-year-round sleep sacks for babies up to two years and toddlers two to four years.
+- All-year-round sleep bags for babies up to two years and toddlers two to four years.

 - Natural cuddly soft allergy-safe New Zealand merino.